fomightez/retreat16/index.rst

 FIX SINCE IT IS RST AND NOT MARKDOWN!!

+Links and resources for Jupyter Notebook and how to link active notebooks to Github from poster at Upstate Medical University's Biomedical Sciences Retreat 2016.

 Launch Demo Binder
 ------------------
 Do I link to the github repo/page with button or directly launch from these links?
 Probably to the repo page because then can direct to the static one and then back to launch an active